-Just between the main collaberators in the band theres just to many to name as far as bands and composers go but we really always liked the idea of trying to create the music of the future, with a diverse range of emotion like a great symphonic work that effectivly distill deep and complex themes but still with the sincere and personal touch of modern songwriting.
+Just between the main collaborators in the band there’s just to many to name as far as bands and composers go but we really always liked the idea of trying to create the music of the future, with a diverse range of emotion like a great symphonic work that effectively distill deep and complex themes but still with the sincere and personal touch of modern songwriting.

 What are future plans for the band?
 New album?
 Tour?

-Do you have anything else to say about the band or yourself, that I didn't ask?
+Do you have anything else to say about the band?

 – Klemen Breznikar